- Approach to Compliance

 Asia: Introducing a bribery checklist

 In Asia, we introduced a bribery checklist in FY2020 for use by our sales facilities.
-This checklist is used by sales facilities to check for red flags* that may present bribery risks when doing business with third parties such as distributors, consultants and service providers.
+This checklist is used by sales facilities when they deal with third parties, such as distributors, consultants, and service providers, in order to check for various actions* that may present bribery risks.
 Using the checklist, our sales facilities in Asia and BIL work together to regularly review and monitor transactions with third parties such as government agencies and officials.

 Based on the results of the checklist, an anti-bribery clause was added in FY2021 to major contracts between our sales facilities in Asia and third parties.
-As part of our measures to reduce the risk of bribery, some of our sales facilities in Asia began formulating their own internal anti-bribery policies in FY2022, and in FY2023 we expanded the scope of sales facilities formulating internal policies.
+Moreover, in FY2022, some of our sales facilities in Asia began formulating their own internal anti-bribery policies.
+Since FY2023, the scope of sales facilities formulating such internal policies has further expanded, and some sales facilities have begun to conduct follow-up interviews concerning responses to the checklist.
+We have therefore continued to implement various measures to reduce bribery risks.

 The Americas: Conducting training, sharing anti-corruption policies, conducting anti-corruption screening of business partners